Concordium/concordium-base/smart-contracts/docs/src/guides/setup-contract.rst

 =============================

 A Smart contracts in Rust is written as an ordinary Rust library crate.
-The library is then compile to Wasm using the Rust target ``wasm-unknown-unknown`` and since it is just a Rust library, we can use Cargo_ for dependency management.
+The library is then compiled to Wasm using the Rust target ``wasm32-unknown-unknown`` and since it is just a Rust library, we can use Cargo_ for dependency management.

 To setup a new smart contract project, first create a project directory, inside